cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

 ## Data Types: The Basic Building Blocks

-Before we delve into arrays and matrices, we'll start off with the most basic element of those: a single value.
+Before we delve into arrays and matrices, we will start off with the most basic element of those: a single value.
 NumPy can represent data utilizing many different standard datatypes such as uint8 (an 8-bit **u**signed **int**eger), float64 (a 64-bit